Panyaza Lesufi: Chairperson

 Makhura served only one term as ANC Provincial Chairperson and did not stand for re-election in 2022.
 Lesufi entered the contest to succeed him, again opposing Lebogang Maile.
 On 27 June 2022, at the provincial conference in Benoni, Lesufi was elected Provincial Chairperson of the Gauteng ANC, receiving 575 votes to Maile's 543.
 His running mate, finance MEC Nomantu Nkomo-Ralehoko, was elected as his deputy.

 As of 2021, Lesufi was also a member of the South African Communist Party (SACP), the ANC's close partner in the Tripartite Alliance.

 Premier of Gauteng

 On 4 October 2022, Makhura announced his resignation as Premier; some groups within the Gauteng ANC had called for him to resign so that Lesufi could take his position and avoid creating "two centres of power" in the Gauteng ANC.
-On 6 August, the ANC-controlled Gauteng provincial legislature elected Lesufi to succeed Makhura.
+On 6 October, the ANC-controlled Gauteng provincial legislature elected Lesufi to succeed Makhura.
 He beat Solly Msimanga, the provincial leader of the opposition Democratic Alliance (DA), with 38 votes to Msimanga's 22.

+Lesufi was again elected as the premier of Gauteng on 14 June 2024 following a negotiated Government of National Unity.

+Following his election and Premier, Lesufi announced his cabinet.
+Appointing a minority cabinet composed of various opposition parities excluding the main opposition party the Democratic Alliance (South Africa), after the two parties failed to reach on an agreement to co-govern Gauteng.